How to Choose Running Shoes

 Other key points to remember when choosing a running shoe is that they should be replaced about every six months and the running surface does not actually make a difference when it comes to shopping for shoes.

 Running shoes are also excellent for walkers.
 They are very comfortable and lighter than other shoes.
 They can be expensive, but good running shoes are worth it for the specific support features that are built into them.

 The most important thing is to match the right type of shoes to the needs of the runner’s feet.
 Brand names or a friend's recommendation aren't what matters when it comes to selecting a shoe.
-A proper fit is key to a good shoe.
+The single most important thing when shopping is finding the proper fit.

 Experts recommend breaking in a new shoe at least a month before a marathon.